How To Add A Link Section To WordPress

 Enter your link details in this section …

-(Name, Web Address, Description – Add New Link screen)
+(Name, Web Address, Description section)

 Categories & Target

-Select a Category and Target for your new link …
+Select a Category and Target for your link …

-(Categories & Target fields)
+(Categories & Target)

 Link Relationship XFN

-This area provides some additional link functionality …
+This section provides some additional link functionality …

-To learn more about XFN, visit this site:
+To learn more about XFN, visit the site below:

 Advanced

-The last section allows you to specify Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …
+The last section of the Add New Link’ screen lets you enter Advanced features for your links (some themes will ignore this.
+You can ignore this section, unless there’s a good reason to use it) …

-Advanced link settings
+The Advanced link settings section contains the following:

-• Notes: This section lets you add notes for your own internal reference.
+• Notes: Add notes about the link in this section for your own internal reference.

-Enter information into the above fields or just leave this section blank, as these fields are not required.
+Type in your information into the above fields or just leave this section ignore this section.

 click on Add Link to update your link settings

-(Click on Add Link to save your new link)
+(Click on Add Link to update your link settings)

-Make links private by checking the box
+Make links private by selecting the checkbox

 Making links private toggles their visibility on and off